kpatel55/next-blog-k8-cicd/README.md

-# Deploy Next.js Blog to EKS Demo
+# Deploy Next.js Blog to EKS using Helm & GitHub Actions

-A simple demo of deploying a full-stack blog application to EKS.
+A simple demo of deploying a full-stack blog application to EKS using Helm & GitHub Actions.
 Before you continue, be sure to install Terraform, kubectl, and eksctl, and view the pricing details for running an EKS cluster.